Ich bin ein Berliner: Urban legend

 There is a widespread false belief that Kennedy made a mistake by saying Ich bin ein Berliner.
-By including the indefinite article "ein," he supposedly changed the meaning of the sentence from the intended "I am a citizen of Berlin" to "I am a Berliner" (a Berliner being a type of German pastry, similar to a jam- or jelly-filled doughnut), amusing Germans throughout the city.
-However, this is incorrect from both a grammatical perspective and a historical perspective.
+By including the indefinite article ein, he supposedly changed the meaning of the sentence from the intended "I am a citizen of Berlin" to "I am a Berliner" (a Berliner being a type of German pastry, similar to a jam- or jelly-filled doughnut), amusing Germans throughout the city.
+However, this is incorrect from both a grammatical and historical perspective.

 While the phrase "Ich bin ein Berliner" can be understood as having a double meaning, it is not incorrect to use it the way Kennedy did.
-The indefinite article "ein" can be omitted in German when speaking of an individual's profession or origin but is used in any case when speaking in a figurative sense.
-Furthermore, although the word "Berliner" is used for a doughnut filled with fruit jam or jelly in the north, west, and southwest of Germany, this use of the word is not traditional to the dialects of Berlin or the surrounding regions, where the usual word is "Pfannkuchen" (literally "pancake").
+The indefinite article ein can be omitted in German when speaking of an individual's profession or origin but is used in any case when speaking in a figurative sense.
+Furthermore, although the word "Berliner" is used for a doughnut filled with fruit jam or jelly in the north, west, and southwest of Germany, this use of the word is not traditional to the dialects of Berlin or the surrounding regions, where the usual word is Pfannkuchen (literally "pancake").

 A further part of the misconception is that the audience to his speech laughed at his supposed error.
-The laughters from the crowd came a few seconds after the first use of the phrase when Kennedy joked with the interpreter: "I appreciate my interpreter translating my German."
+The laughter from the crowd came a few seconds after the first use of the phrase when Kennedy joked with the interpreter: "I appreciate my interpreter translating my German."

 The misconception appears to have originated in Len Deighton's 1983 spy novel Berlin Game, which contains the following passage, spoken by Bernard Samson:

 'Ich bin ein Berliner,' I said.
 It was a joke.
 A Berliner is a doughnut.
 The day after President Kennedy made his famous proclamation, Berlin cartoonists had a field day with talking doughnuts.

 In Deighton's novel, Samson is an unreliable narrator, and his words cannot be taken at face value.
 However, The New York Times review of Deighton's novel appeared to treat Samson's remark as factual and added the detail that Kennedy's audience found his remark funny:

 Here is where President Kennedy announced, Ich bin ein Berliner, and thereby amused the city's populace because in the local parlance a Berliner is a doughnut.

 Four years later, it found its way into a New York Times op-ed:

 It's worth recalling, again, President John F. Kennedy's use of a German phrase while standing before the Berlin Wall.
 It would be great, his wordsmiths thought, for him to declare himself a symbolic citizen of Berlin.
 Hence, Ich bin ein Berliner.
 What they did not know, but could easily have found out, was that such citizens never refer to themselves as 'Berliners.'
 They reserve that term for a favorite confection often munched at breakfast.
 So, while they understood and appreciated the sentiments behind the President's impassioned declaration, the residents tittered among themselves when he exclaimed, literally, "I am a jelly-filled doughnut."